 Interest Rate Risk.
-As of December 31, 2014, we had cash and cash equivalents of \$115.5 million.
+As of December 31, 2015, we had cash and cash equivalents of \$126.2 million.
 Cash and cash equivalents consisted of cash and highly liquid money market instruments.
 We would not expect our operating results or cash flows to be affected to any significant degree by the effect of a sudden change in market interest on our portfolio.
-A hypothetical increase in market interest rates of 100 basis points from the market rates in effect at December 31, 2014 would cause the fair value of these investments to decrease by an immaterial amount which would not have significantly impacted our financial position or results of operations.
+A hypothetical increase in market interest rates of 100 basis points from the market rates in effect at December 31, 2015 would cause the fair value of these investments to decrease by an immaterial amount which would not have significantly impacted our financial position or results of operations.
 Declines in interest rates over time will result in lower interest income and interest expense.

 Foreign Currency and Exchange Risk.
 Certain of our payables for our international offices are denominated in the local currency, including the Euro, Yen and RMB.
 Therefore, a portion of our operating expenditures is subject to foreign currency risks.
 We enter into foreign currency forward contracts to reduce the exposure to foreign currency exchange rate fluctuations on certain foreign currency denominated monetary assets and liabilities.
 We do not use foreign currency forward contracts for speculative or trading purposes.
 We record these forward contracts at fair value.
 The counterparty to these foreign currency forward contracts is a large global financial institution that we believe is creditworthy, and therefore, we believe the credit risk of counterparty non-performance is not significant.
 The change in fair value of these contracts is recorded into earnings as a component of other income (expense), net and offsets the change in fair value of foreign currency denominated monetary assets and liabilities, which is also recorded in other income (expense), net.
-On December 29, 2014, we entered into a forward contract to buy EUR 5.5 million at 1.2199.
-As of December 31, 2014, the notional amount of this outstanding forward contract was \$6.7 million.
-The foreign currency exchange rate movement of plus-or-minus 10% will result in the change in fair value of this contract of plus-or-minus \$0.7 million.
+As of December 31, 2015, the notional amount of this outstanding forward contract was \$6.7 million.
+A foreign currency exchange rate movement of plus-or-minus 10% will result in the change in fair value of this contract of plus-or-minus \$0.7 million.